Para-Lang/para-compiler/docs/source/lang_ref/index.rst

 - `Functions <./functions/index.html>`_ - Functions and Lambdas.
 - `Extension Tasks <./tasks/index.html>`_ - Extension Tasks for integrating other languages.
 - `Compiler <./compiler_structure.html>`_ - Reference for the Para Compiler structure and logic.
-- `Pre-Processor <./preprocessor/index.html>`_ - Reference for the Para Pre-Processor and directives.
 - `Best Practises <./best_practises/index.html>`_ - Best Practises when using the language.